Grand Theatre, Wolverhampton: Producing

-In 2017, Wolverhampton Grand Theatre made a return to producing theatre in-house at the venue.
-The first production, Brassed Off from 23 August - 2 September starred Jeffrey Holland as Danny and featured both professional actors and actors from the local community.
+In 2017, the Wolverhampton Grand Theatre made a return to producing theatre in-house at the venue.
+The first in-house production in forty years, Brassed Off, which played from 23 August to 2 September, starred Jeffrey Holland as Danny and featured both professional actors and actors from the local community.
 Principal cast was as follows - Ash Matthews (Shane), Chris Connel (Andy), Miriam Grace Edwards (Sandra), Clara Darcy (Gloria), Greg Yates (Jim), Tim Jones (Harry), Donna Heaslip (Rita) and Susie Wilcox (Vera).